Back to: Trading with Smart Money

 Introduction to Pullback or Reversal in Trading:

-Two of the most important concepts that any trader needs to understand in order to trade successfully are pullbacks and reversals.
+Two of the most important concepts that any trader needs to understand to trade successfully are pullbacks and reversals.
 Understanding the difference between reversals and pullbacks may determine the difference between a profitable trade and a losing one.

 Let’s go through a Practical Example

 Before the most recent pullback, the price was clearly trading within a strong bearish trend, so let’s assume you were short.
-You expect the price to soon start trading in the direction of the bearish trend if you could determine whether this most recent move was just a retracement, and you would be able to hold onto your profitable trade for a longer time.
+You expect the price to start trading in the direction of the bearish trend if you could determine whether this most recent move was just a retracement, and you would be able to hold onto your profitable trade for a longer time.

-On the other hand, if you could identify whether this move was in fact a reversal rather than a pullback, you may expect the price to continue to move higher and could therefore close out your short trade while still in profit or minor loss.
+On the other hand, if you could identify whether this move was, in fact, a reversal rather than a pullback, you may expect the price to continue to move higher and could, therefore, close out your short trade while still in profit or minor loss.

 What are Pullbacks and the Psychology behind Pullback?

-As you know price move is a zig-zag form
+As you know, price move is a zig-zag form

-- Movements with the trend are called “impulses/extensions”.
+- Movements with the trend are called “impulses/extensions.”

-- Movements against the trend are called “correction/retracement/pullback”.
+- Movements against the trend are called “correction/retracement/pullback.”

-With price trading in a bearish trend, you can see each pullback was a short-term price movement that moves against the current dominant trend, and later it resumes back into the main dominant market direction.
+With price trading in a bearish trend, you can see each pullback was a short-term price movement that moves against the current dominant trend, and later, it resumes back into the main dominant market direction.
 Each pullback on the chart was a temporary move and didn’t signal a change in the overall trend from bearish to bullish.

 What is a Reversal?

 A reversal, on the other hand, is a longer-term change in the direction of a trend. flipping from a bullish trend to a bearish trend and vice versa.
-Reversals are characterized by a change in the overall pattern of higher highs and higher lows in an uptrend, or lower lows and lower highs in a downtrend.
-Now let’s compare the above with a look at reversals.
+Reversals are characterized by a change in the overall pattern of higher highs and higher lows in an uptrend or lower lows and lower highs in a downtrend.
+Now, let’s compare the above with a look at reversals.
 Check out an example of a reversal on the 5 MIN NIFTY chart below:

 Pullback vs Reversal – Key Differences in Trading

-Pullbacks are temporary price retracements that occur in the direction of the main trend, while failed pullbacks are price movements that initially appear to be a pullback but end up breaking through a significant support or resistance level.
-Identifying pullbacks and failed pullbacks in a chart can be a challenging task for traders.
+Pullbacks are temporary price retracements that occur in the direction of the main trend.
+In contrast, failed pullbacks are price movements that initially appear to be pullbacks but break through a significant support or resistance level.
+Identifying pullbacks and failed ones in a chart can be challenging for traders.
+To determine whether a price movement is a pullback or a reversal, traders must consider several key factors.
+These include

 - The overall trend